richlip/mws-restaurant-stage-1-master/README.md

 ## Project Overview: Stage 3

 The project aim of the **Restaurant Reviews** project in **Stage One** was to make a site responsive.
-In stage **Stage two**, the aim was to make the site offline usable. **Stage three** is different, as there is a different api server and you have to prepare the site, that users can leave a review, even offline.
+In stage **Stage two**, the aim was to make the site offline usable. **Stage three** is different, as there is a different api server and you have to prepare the site, that users can leave a review, even offline and mark their favorite restaurant..

 ### Specification